 All University College undergraduate students must satisfy the same general-education requirements.
-Before enrolling in any literature course, you must satisfactorily complete English Composition 101.
+Before enrolling in any literature course, you must satisfactorily complete Analytical Writing (U11 111)*

 English majors are required to take 10 courses as noted below: two required introductory courses; four required 300-level courses (Introduction to Literary Theory, three historical); and four 300-level electives.